Lokitot/FNF-Soul-Engine/README.md

 ## Options menu:
 * You can change Note colors, Controls and Preferences there.
 * On Preferences you can toggle Downscroll, Anti-Aliasing, Framerate, Low Quality, Note Splashes, Hide Hud elements, Flashing Lights, etc.
+* We added hit sounds in-game.

 ## Other gameplay features:
 * When the enemy hits a note, it plays the note hit animation on their strum, just like when the player hits a note.